apreshill/labhub/README.md

 # Welcome to Labhub
 The Labhub workshop and repository were created as part of the [**Open Science at OHSU**](http://www.ohsu.edu/blogs/researchnews/2017/12/04/open-science-panel-the-evolving-landscape-of-scientific-communication-dec-8/) event on December, 8 2017.

-The Labhub repository was adapted from a Gitlab repository, which [Dr. Allison Hill](https://alison.rbind.io/) and her colleagues built to onboard new students and postdoctoral fellows, and facilitate data management, transparency, the long-term value of research contributions, and a safe academic space.
+The Labhub repository was adapted from a Gitlab repository, which [Dr. Alison Hill](https://alison.rbind.io/) and her colleagues built to onboard new students and postdoctoral fellows, and facilitate data management, transparency, the long-term value of research contributions, and a safe academic space.

 Labhub is a work in progress.
 We created this repository as an education and demonstration tool for faculty, postdocs, and students curious about how documentation, open science workflows, and tools like Github can contribute to a healthy and productive research environment.
 Your ideas and contributions are welcome!